-3.3 Historic development of the landscape

-- 3.3.1 At the time of the Norman Conquest, the immediate area around Bank was already under cultivation or pasture with small scattered settlements, small estates and manors. - 3.3.2 The formation of the Royal Forest, through the enlargement of a pre-existing Saxon Royal Hunting Ground in the 1070s affected the settlements and land usage in the area as they came under Forest law. - 3.3.3 There is no documentary evidence to suggest that Bank was a medieval settlement.
+- 3.4 Historic development of the landscape - 3.4.1 At the time of the Norman Conquest, the immediate area around Bank was already under cultivation or pasture with small scattered settlements, small estates and manors. - 3.4.2 The formation of the Royal Forest, through the enlargement of a preexisting Saxon royal hunting ground in the 1070s affected the settlements and land usage in the area as they came under Forest law. - 3.4.3 There is no documentary evidence to suggest that Bank was a medieval settlement.
 The field patterns in the area suggest incursions into the Forest edge possibly in the post medieval and later periods.
-To the east were the large 18th century estates of Cuffnells and Wilverley.

-3.4 History of the settlement

-- 3.4.1 The oldest buildings in the area are 16th century in date, ranging through the 17th and 18th centuries, but most date from the late 19th and early 20th centuries.
-The mid 19th century Ordnance Survey maps suggest a dispersed settlement following the road system.
-The later 19th century development either filled in gaps between the existing buildings or is Forest edge incursion to the west. - 3.4.2 In the late 19th century the settlement became popular as a retreat for the wealthy and the author Mary Braddon and her husband, publisher John Maxwell built the large house called Annesley.

-3.5 Areas of archaeological potential

-- 3.5.1 Most settlements contain archaeological evidence which helps to explain their origins and the way of life of former inhabitants.
+To the east were the large 18th century estates of Cuffnells and Wilverley. - 3.5 History of the settlement - 3.5.1 There is no documentary evidence to confirm that the settlement has medieval origins.
+The oldest buildings in the area are 16th century in date, ranging through the 17th and 18th centuries, but most date from the late 19th and early 20th centuries.
+The mid-19th century Ordnance Survey maps suggest a dispersed settlement following the road system.
+The later 19th century development either filled in gaps between the existing buildings or represent Forest edge incursions to the west. - 3.5.2 In the late 19th century the settlement became popular as a retreat for the wealthy and the author Mary Braddon and her husband, publisher John Maxwell built the large house called Annesley on the edge of the Forest at Bank. - 3.6 Areas of archaeological potential - 3.6.1 Most settlements contain archaeological evidence which helps to explain their origins and the way of life of former inhabitants.
 However, the dispersed nature of historic settlement within the conservation area makes it difficult to define specific areas of archaeological potential.
-The likelihood of the occurrence of archaeological material is related specifically to previous and present land usage. - 3.5.2 The traditional interpretation of the historic landscape is that, in the Bronze Age, large areas of primeval forest were cleared, exposing the poor soils of the Forest to erosion giving rise to areas of heathland.
-However recent research is showing that the picture is more complicated with land going into and out of cultivation at different periods.
-The better soils towards the coast and river valleys have continued to be cultivated and support settlement. - 3.5.3 The creation of the Royal Forest in the 11th century further restricted land use and settlement patterns in the area.
-It is only from the 16th century that evidence begins to survive for the settlement and areas of archaeological potential are really confined to those sites which contain the older surviving buildings. - 3.5.4 There are no recorded archaeological finds. - 3.5.5 Archaeological remains of any period could be found within the conservation area and any proposals to carry out works which include ground disturbance are likely to require an archaeological evaluation and assessment.
+The likelihood of the occurrence of archaeological material is related specifically to previous and present land usage. - 3.6.2 The traditional interpretation of the historic landscape is that in the Bronze Age large areas of primeval forest were cleared, exposing the poor soils of the Forest to erosion and this has given rise to the large areas of heathland.
+The better soils towards the coast and river valleys have continued to be cultivated and support settlement.

+- 3.6.3 The creation of the Royal Forest in the 11th century further restricted land use and settlement patterns in the area.
+It was only in the 16th century that evidence begins to survive for the settlement and areas of archaeological potential are really confined to those sites which contain the older surviving buildings within the settlement. - 3.6.4 There are no recorded archaeological finds specifically from the settlement. - 3.6.5 Archaeological remains of any period could be found within the conservation area and any proposals to carry out works which include ground disturbance are likely to require an archaeological evaluation and assessment.
 This may conclude that development is inappropriate or needs to be modified.

-Part 4 An appraisal of the conservation area
+Part 4: An appraisal of the conservation area